-Margaret Dennishas been on GSSI's staff for four years and a Girl Scout volunteer for eleven years.
-Her favorite memory of Girl Scouting has been watching the girls in her troop grow into Girl Scout Ambassadors who are great leaders.
+Margaret Dennis has been on GSSI's staff for over five years and a Girl Scout volunteer for more than fourteen years.
+Her favorite memory of Girl Scouting has been watching the girls in her troop grow into Girl Scout Adults who are great leaders.
 She enjoys sharing her passion for Girl Scouting and helping Girl Scout adult volunteers get the most out of their experience.
 Margaret holds a BSEE from the University of Puerto Rico and a Masters’ Degree in Computer and Electrical Engineering from the University of Michigan-Ann Arbor.
-Previous work experience includes positions as Computer Engineer at Alcoa’s Research facility near Pittsburgh, Pennsylvania, and Substitute Teacher for the Warrick County School Corporation.
-In addition to being a Girl Scout volunteer, she volunteers for the Castle High School Band Boosters, Castle High School PTO, Newburgh United Methodist Church, Indiana Conference of United Methodist Women, Friends of the Ohio Township Public Library, Historic Newburgh Theatre, and Project Reveal.
+Previous work experience includes positions as a Computer Engineer at Alcoa’s Research facility near Pittsburgh, Pennsylvania, and Substitute Teacher for the Warrick County School Corporation.
+She volunteers for Newburgh United Methodist Church, Indiana Conference of United Methodist Women, Friends of the Ohio Township Public Library, Historic Newburgh Theatre, and Project Reveal.

 Trudy Foroughi is a graduate of Indiana University, with degrees in German and Education.
 She has been employed by GSSI for more than 14 years.
 Her fondest memories of Girl Scouts are enjoying chocolate milk at day camp and field trips with her troop.
 A former teacher, she loves her job at GSSI because of the challenge of communicating effectively about the fabulous opportunities Girl Scouts offers for girls.
 She has enjoyed the challenge of adapting to the exciting change from all-print to digital media.

 Donna Hodge has been on the GSSI staff for 35 years and a GSUSA member for 43 years.
 Her favorite memory of Girl Scouting is a trip her troop took to Washington, D.C.
 What Donna enjoys the most about her job is getting to know and collaborate with wonderful Girl Scout leaders, who share their time, talents, and resources to benefit girls in our community.
 Donna is a member of Altrusa International, the Vogel Spring Park Neighborhood Association, and the Garvinwood Neighborhood Association.
 Donna is also a member of the Eastern Star #555 and Veteran of Foreign Wars Auxiliary 1114.
 An enthusiastic gardener, she loves planting vegetables and flowers, and is an avid reader.

 Angie King, Director of Membership and Community Development

-Kara Messersmith, a graduate of Indiana Business College, with a Bachelor of Science Degree in Business Management, has been employed by GSSI for eight months.
-Her favorite memory of Girl Scouts is chaperoning GSSI’s two teen delegates to the recent Girls’ World Forum in Chicago.
+Kara Messersmith, a graduate of Indiana Business College, with a BS in Business Management, has been a staff member of GSSI since October, 2011.
+Her favorite memory of Girl Scouts is chaperoning GSSI’s two teen delegates to the 2012 Girls’ World Forum in Chicago.
 She met Girl Scouts from all over the world, and they worked together to develop Take Action Projects to implement in their own communities!
-She loves empowering girls at a young age so they can grow to be strong and powerful women!
-Kara was previously employed as Vault Teller at Diamond Valley Federal Credit Union.
+Kara loves empowering girls at a young age and watching them grow throughout the years into strong and powerful women because of Girl Scouts!

-Melissa Rynkiewich, Product Sales and Product Data Manager, was introduced to Girl Scouts in 1995 when she became her daughter’s Daisy Leader and has been a Lifetime Member ever since.
+Melissa Rynkiewich was introduced to Girl Scouts in 1995 when she became her daughter’s Daisy Leader and has been a Lifetime Member ever since.
 She was also a cookie mom for four years.
 Melissa’s favorite Girl Scout memory is “cooking meals over the campfire at Camp Koch.”
 Melissa has volunteered for Tercera Federated Women’s Club for over 14 years,.
 She was the organization’s President, Vice President, and Secretary and is currently serving as Devotional Leader.
 Melissa was previously employed by Lieberman Technologies, as Senior Project Manager, and recently retired after 25 years of service.
-She enjoys spending time gardening and antique collecting
+She enjoys spending time gardening and antique collecting.